Cragady/double-money-game/README.md

 * `make`
 * `make run`

+At this moment, this repo requires Raylib to be installed on the machine this is being built on.
+In the future, I plan on removing this requirement.
+There may be some dependencies that are neede so that this repo's dependencies can be built.
+I plan on giving more detail on how to make sure this builds, but for now, just follow the install process of Raylib, and install any dependencies that Raylib and the other repos will require.

 ## Game Loop

 There will be a dual-currency to a multi-currency system.
 The player will earn "Percentage Points" by waiting.
 You can use "Percentage Points" to buy one-time use to increase percentages associated with a risk in game.